What You Are Building

 • Audit: can you deterministically reconstruct what inputs led to this action, who contributed them, and how the decision was reached?

 The people who need this are teams deploying agents that touch consequential state: vehicle and infrastructure coordination, industrial actuation, multi-party sensing networks, anything where "the model did it" is not an acceptable answer to a regulator or an incident review.
 The goal is not three dashboards.
-The goal is that identity, policy, and audit are structural properties of every action, checked together, such that an action that fails any one of them cannot execute.
+The goal is that identity, policy, and audit are structural properties of every action, checked together, so that in the described embodiments an action failing any one of them does not proceed.

 The approach described here is the Five-Property Governance Chain, disclosed in U.S. Provisional Application No. 64/049,409.